 A student who has been accepted for admission to Cherry Hill Seminary may postpone entrance into the program for up to one year.
-An accepted student must promptly notify the Seminary of the student's decision to matriculate, to postpone entrance, or to decline the opportunity.
+You must promptly notify the Seminary of your decision to matriculate, to postpone entrance, or to decline the opportunity.